Svalbard- East & North

 Information about Svalbard- East & North

-If you can venture this far north, you're very much in the high arctic.
-Closed to exploration for parts of the season due to the density of the pack ice, the northern areas of the Svalbard archipelago are some of the least visited.
+If you can venture this far north and east, you're very much in the high arctic.
+Closed to exploration for parts of the season due to the density of the pack ice, that often lingers here, the northern and north east areas of the Svalbard archipelago are some of the least visited.

 Here the terrain gives way to the so-called "polar desert" - permanent ice caps cover much of the land, and where it does melt, very little vegetation grows on a landscape that has been hewn by ice over millions of years.